okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/logingov/appatidp.md

-At Login.gov, you need to first register your app integration in Login.gov's identity sandbox for testing before you can enable the integration for production.
+At Login.gov, you need to first register your app integration in Login.gov's identity sandbox for testing before you can enable it for production.
 See [Testing your app](https://developers.login.gov/testing/).

 1. Sign in to the [Partner Dashboard](https://dashboard.int.identitysandbox.gov/) and register your app for testing.